 There's plenty of well-sited accommodation within the Serengeti National Park but for exclusivity and activities that are not permitted in the main park such as night drives, we recommend staying in one of the Serengeti's private conservancies, particularly during the popular June - August period - the private Grumeti Reserves are particularly good.

-Read more about the Serengeti.
+Read more about a Serengeti safari.